litemikx/pocketmrth/README.md

 - Two-Factor Authentication (2FA) Option: We've integrated 2FA for added security.
 - Secure Credential Storage: Your Mirth Connect Client API credentials are safely stored using Expo's SecureStore.
 - Effortless Channel Stats Visualization: Use the app's intuitive charts to visualize the status of your Mirth Connect servers and their channel statistics.
+- Start, Stop, Pause and Resume Channels: You are now able to interact and change your channel's state/status.
+- Deploy and Undeploy Channels

 ## Screenshots